celesteisyy/trading_agent/README.md

 - **tradesystem.py**
   Contains `TradingSystem` to orchestrate the data collection, analysis, strategy, and portfolio management modules, as well as report generation and dashboard creation.

+- **report_generate.py**
+  Contains `ReportAgent` which is responsible for generating summary reports and visualizations.
+This module generates a concise summary report using OpenAI’s LLM, and compiles a final DOCX report embedding all the generated plots and summary text.
+All reports and plots are stored in the 'output' folder.

 ## Setup & Usage
 1. **Installation:**